TrellixVulnTeam/swahilipython_SCMU/Doc/library/random.rst

    >>> choices(['red', 'black', 'green'], [18, 18, 2], k=6)
    ['red', 'green', 'black', 'black', 'red', 'black']

-   >>> # Deal 20 cards without replacement from a deck of 52 playing cards
+   >>> # Deal 20 cards without replacement kutoka a deck of 52 playing cards
    >>> # and determine the proportion of cards with a ten-value
    >>> # (a ten, jack, queen, or king).
    >>> deck = collections.Counter(tens=16, low_cards=36)